-Working Groups
+Current Working Groups

+Contmunications

-PROJECT DETAILS Working Groups are being formed to address specific project issues as they arise.
-Groups are I-5 COMMUNITY expected to include specialists from agency and consultant staff as well as other organizations.
-Working groups will likely address public involvement, freight issues, economic development, travel forecasting, engineering, specific environmental disciplines, and PROJECT financing.
-It's also possible that other working groups may also be formed as needs arise.
-MATERIALS Current Working Groups TRAFFIC CAMERAS Communications GET INVOLVED This working group coordinates the public involvement for the project, meeting twice a month to achieve its goal of effectively exchanging information with the public.
+This working group coordinates the public involvement for the project, meeting twice a month to achieve its goal of effectively exchanging information with the public.
 Visit the Event Calendar to learn more about getting involved with this project.
-You can also view the open house and survey results , the most recent communication activities.
-MIN DRAAT Design currently meets.
+You can also view the open house and survey results, the most recent communication activities.

+Design

 The Design Working Group is currently meeting once a month to discuss and resolve technical issues related to the design and development of the proposed alignments/project with an emphasis on highway design.
 As the project moves into alternative development, the group may meet bi-weekly.
-Group members are charged with: Representing their agencies in decision making and also acting as the liaison for bringing issues to and from agencies.
+Group members are charged with:

+- 1. Representing their agencies in decision making and also acting as the liaison for bringing issues to and from agencies. - 2.
 Functioning as the primary contact for design-related information required for the project.

+Environmental Justice

-Environmental Justice The bi-state Environmental Justice Working Group (EJWG) includes members from low- income, Limited English Proficiency, and minority communities who live and/or work in the region.
+The bi-state Environmental Justice Working Group (EJWG) includes members from lowincome, Limited English Proficiency, and minority communities who live and/or work in the region.
 The EJWG will serve in an advisory role to the project team to help ensure that the project complies with federal guidelines.
-Specifically, the group is charged with: Working with the Project Development Team to review project materials planned for public distribution, to help ensure that appropriate communication strategies are employed in outreach to Environmental Justice communities.

-- 2. Helping to identify issues of concern to Environmental Justice communities, to shape the evaluation of impacts and benefits specific to those communities. - 3.
+Specifically, the group is charged with:

+- 1. Working with the Project Development Team to review project materials planned for public distribution, to help ensure that appropriate communication strategies are employed in outreach to Environmental Justice communities. - 2.
+Helping to identify Issues of concern to Environmental Justice communities, to shape the evaluation of impacts and benefits specific to those communities. - 3.
 Helping to assess the results of the evaluation of impacts and benefits with respect to Environmental Justice communities.